stuartofmt/videostream/Debian Bullseye with Pi Camera.md

+**There are several issues with Debian Bullsey on Raspberry Pi WITH THE PI CAMERA**

+**As of mid Jan 2022 - I have not got a satisfactory working system.**

+**Notes on Debian Bulleye with Raspberry Pi 3B+ and Pi V2 Camera**

+The following are notes are NOT a recipe for success!!!
+They are simply an outline of the latest "almost there" steps.

 Debian Bullseye uses a new and different set of drivers for the Raspberry Pi cameras.
 USB cameras do not seem to be affected